-What the landlord or agent may not tell you is that you only have to pay the reletting fee on a pro-rata basis, which means you only have to cover the fee for the remaining term of the lease for which the landlord did not receive rent.
+What the landlord or agent may not tell you is that you only have to pay the reletting fee and advertising costs on a pro-rata basis.
+This means you only have to cover these fees for the remaining term of the lease for which the landlord did not receive rent.
 For example, if you leave 7 months into a 12-month tenancy agreement, there is only about 40% of the fixed term remaining so you only have to pay 40% of the reletting fee and 40% of the advertising costs.

 If you want to break your lease, you should give as much notice as possible in writing (keep a copy of your letter).
 It is a good idea to state the exact date you will be leaving and that you want the landlord or agent to find a new tenant.
 The landlord is expected to take all reasonable steps to find a new tenant as quickly as possible.
 The more you can do to help find a new tenant (such as having the property available for inspection, or advertising the property yourself) the less you are likely to have to pay.

 You should only pay rent up until the day that you vacate.
 Once the new tenants move in, you can then pay the landlord compensation for any lost rent.